Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

 Now you have an inference pipeline for real-time inferencing, which you can deploy as a web service for client applications to use.

-> **Note**: In this exercise, you'll deploy the web service to to an Azure Container Instance (ACI).
-This type of compute is created dynamically, and is useful for development and testing.
-For production, you should create an *inference cluster*, which provide an Azure Kubernetes Service (AKS) cluster that provides better scalability and security.
+> **Note**: In this exercise, you'll deploy the web service to an Azure Container Instance (ACI).
+This type of compute is created dynamically and is useful for development and testing.
+For production, you should create an *inference cluster*, which provides an Azure Kubernetes Service (AKS) cluster that provides better scalability and security.

-1. If the **Predict Diabetes** inference pipeline has not yet finished running, await it's completion.
+1. If the **Predict Diabetes** inference pipeline has not yet finished running, await its completion.
 Then visualize the **Result dataset** output of the **Execute Python Script** module to see the predicted labels and probabilities for the three patient observations in the input data.

 2. At the top right, click **Deploy**, and deploy a new real-time endpoint, using the following settings:
     -  **Name**: designer-predict-diabetes